ssavitzky/ssavitzky.github.io/_posts/2018-08-01-building-the-site-pt-2.md

 	  I want separate pages.
 That makes it easy.
   * The nav stays put when the page scrolls.
 That may cause trouble if I have a lot of links -- which I probably will.
+  * The nav has a different presentation for active links.
+Marking links active can probably be done in the appropriate template rather than using JS.
+  * I want a top nav, too.
+It should start out under the image, but stick at the top of the page as it scrolls down.
   * There is a full-width image at the top of the page.
 Looks like its height is roughly equal to the nav's width.
 I may want to replace that with actual text similar to the header on the current